 |Aug 24||DynamoDB Update: Enhanced metrics for better operational insight|

 Amazon DynamoDB is designed to deliver consistent, fast performance at any scale for all applications.
 Average service-side latencies are typically single-digit milliseconds.
 As your data volumes grow and application performance demands increase, Amazon DynamoDB uses automatic partitioning and SSD technologies to meet your throughput requirements and deliver low latencies at any scale.

 When creating a table, simply specify how much request capacity you require.
 If your throughput requirements change, simply update your table's request capacity using the AWS Management Console or the Amazon DynamoDB APIs.
 Amazon DynamoDB manages all the scaling behind the scenes, and you are still able to achieve your prior throughput levels while scaling is underway.

-Amazon DynamoDB is a fully managed cloud NoSQL database service – you simply create a database table and let the service handle the rest.
+Amazon DynamoDB is a fully managed cloud NoSQL database service – you simply create a database table, set your throughput, and let the service handle the rest.
 You no longer need to worry about database management tasks such as hardware or software provisioning, setup and configuration, software patching, operating a reliable, distributed database cluster, or partitioning data over multiple instances as you scale.